-The shift in learning in a short time certainly poses challenges for students and teachers.
-A teacher must be adaptive and remap learning strategies that support students' learning interactions and motivations (Bennett & Lockyer, 2004).
-In addition, the short transition period also revives the urgency of teacher professionalism in terms of the digitalization of learning that has been the concern of international educational institutions for a long time (Van der Spoel et al., 2020).
+interactions and motivations (Bennett & Lockyer, 2004).
+In addition, the short transition period also revives the urgency of teacher professionalism in terms of digitalization of learning that has been the concern of international educational institutions for a long time (Van der Spoel et al., 2020).
 As Purwanto et al. (2020) state, the current situation encourages teachers to improve their skills in technology.
 Online learning can also provide a more flexible and adequate time for teachers to complete their tasks.
-Another statement found that this learning can mediate learners to construct their learning autonomy (De Paepe, Zhu, & Depryck, 2018).
+In another statement, it was found that this learning can mediate learners to construct their learning autonomy (De Paepe, Zhu, & Depryck, 2018).

 The effectiveness of online learning can be considered through several factors, including methods used, the interaction of educators with students, and assessments conducted (Caskurlu, Richardson, Maeda, & Kozan, 2021; Dyment, Downing, Hill, & Smith, 2018; Kim & Lee, 2011).
 The availability of technical facilities and how many opportunities teachers have to develop their digital competencies also often show significant influence (Diningrat, Nindya, & Salwa, 2020; König et al., 2020).
-At least two problem points can be concluded in implementing online learning: activities centered on teachers and gaps in the interaction between teachers and students that are increasingly widespread due to technical constraints (Buchanan, 2019; Moorhouse, 2020).
+At least two problem points can be concluded in implementing online learning, namely activities that become centred on teachers and gaps in the interaction between teachers and students that are increasingly widespread due to technical constraints (Buchanan, 2019; Moorhouse, 2020).
 While in Indonesia itself, the real problem is the limitation of infrastructure caused by different geographical conditions, making some areas difficult to reach.
 Education in isolated areas becomes crucial because it is prone to 'lose' a generation due to learning difficulties during the pandemic (Permana & Chamisijatin, 2019).
 This means that while the application of online learning is quite promising, the negative impact that arises becomes a challenge that must be sought solutions.